wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-a-video-moderation-application-with-aws-rekognition.md

 The application backend is implemented using AWS Serverless components such as AWS Lambda, AWS API Gateway, AWS DynamoDB and AWS Rekognition service.

 The backend is contained in the src/functions folder.
 There are two main functions:

-`api/room.js`: handles the room creation in DynamoDB and assigns Vonage Video API sessionId to the specific room name
+- `api/room.js`: handles the room creation in DynamoDB and assigns Vonage Video API sessionId to the specific room name
-`api/moderation.js`: receives the base64 image from the client, sends the image to the AWS Rekognition service and sends back the result to the client
+- `api/moderation.js`: receives the base64 image from the client, sends the image to the AWS Rekognition service and sends back the result to the client

-The room function receives a parameter called roomName.
-Based on the roomName, it checks if the room exists.
-If so, it sends back the sessionId related to the existing room and the token to join the room.
-If not, it creates a new sessionId, saves it in DynamoDB and sends back the credentials (sessionId and token).
+The room function receives a parameter called `roomName`.
+Based on the `roomName`, it checks if the room exists.
+If so, it sends back the `sessionId` related to the existing room and the token to join the room.
+If not, it creates a new `sessionId`, saves it in DynamoDB and sends back the credentials (sessionId and token).

 The moderation function receives the images from the client-side camera or screen share.
 Before sending the image to the AWS Rekognition server, the function decodes them into base64 format.